-- Provide students with a comprehensive background in the basic sciences, with mastery of aseptic technique, with perfection of surgical technology skills, and with a keenly developed surgical conscience as established in the AST Core Curriculum. - Educate students as to the scope of their practice as the patient's advocate, as well as to the ethical, legal, and professional principles of surgical technology. - Prepare students for successful completion of the national certification exam, administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Provide students with a comprehensive background in the basic sciences, with mastery of aseptic technique, with perfection of surgical technology skills, and with a keenly developed surgical conscience as established in the AST Core Curriculum.

+- Educate students as to the scope of their practice as the patient's advocate, as well as to the ethical, legal, and professional principles of surgical technology. - Prepare students for successful completion of the national certification exam, administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), or another nationally recognized surgical technologist credentialing organization.